 However, there are certain instances when a ball strikes a player’s hand and is not considered a handball offense.
 These instances include: when a ball touches a player’s arm directly after being struck or played by the player’s own head or body (including their foot); directly after being struck or played by the head and body of another player who is near them; if the hand or arm is close to the body and not in an illogical position pertaining to their movements; or when a player falls, and their hand or arm impacts the ball while supporting their fall but is not extended away from the body to touch the ball deliberately.

 In soccer, the traditional penalty awarded for a handball offense is a direct free kick.
-In a direct free kick, the soccer ball is placed stationary at the spot where the offense occurred, and a player from the non-offending team kicks the ball, usually in an attempt to score a goal.
-If the ball goes into the other team’s net, a goal is awarded, and if it does not, it can either be played by another teammate or saved by the goalie.
-Handball offenses earn a free kick in FIFA soccer and most youth soccer leagues, such as USA Soccer.
-If the defense commits a handball within their own penalty box, a penalty shot will be awarded to the opposing offense.
+If the defense commits a handball within their own penalty box, a penalty kick will be awarded to the opposing offense.
 Players who intentionally cause a handball offense can be given a yellow or red card.

-In soccer, the signal for a handball offense involves the referee holding one arm away from his body at an angle with the hand pointing down towards the pitch.
+The signal for a handball offense involves the referee holding one arm away from their body at an angle with the hand pointing down towards the pitch.
 The referee then uses his opposite hand to strike the wrist of his downward-pointing arm.
 In the aftermath of a handball call, the referee will also traditionally perform the signal for a direct free kick, which involves blowing his whistle and pointing his non-whistle arm in the direction of the kick.

-- During play, Player 1 kicks the soccer ball down the pitch, causing it to fly into the air towards his teammate, Player 2.
+- Player 1 kicks the soccer ball down the pitch, causing it to fly into the air towards Player 2.
 Player 3, on the opposing team, deliberately moves their arm to deflect the ball away from Player 2.
-As a result, Player 3 receives a handball offense, and a direct free kick is awarded to Player 1 at the spot where Player 3 touched the ball.

-- During play, Player 1 moves the ball towards his opponents’ goal and passes to Player 2, who is in position to score.
+- Player 1 moves the ball towards his opponents’ goal and passes to Player 2, who is in position to score.
 However, the ball strikes Player 2’s arm by accident, and the deflection causes the ball to go into the opponent’s goal.
-Since the ball struck Player 2’s arm instead of his foot and then proceeded into the goal, the goal is nullified due to a handball offense.
+The goal is nullified due to a handball offense.

-- Player 1 attempts to kick the ball over a pair of opposing players, both of whom jump in an attempt to headbutt the ball.
-Player 2, one of the opponents, moves to headbutt the ball, but the ball misses his head and hits his forearm.
-Player 2 receives a handball offense because his arms were extended over his shoulders, and a direct free kick is given to Player 1 at the spot of the foul.
+- Player 1 attempts to kick the ball over a pair of opposing players.
+Player 2 moves to headbutt the ball, but the ball misses his head and hits his forearm.
+Player 2 receives a handball offense because his arms were extended over his shoulders.

 Similar Violations to Handball